AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ## Overview

-maria testar git hub review PPE

 This tutorial describes a solution for how to detect Personal Protective Equipment (PPE) in an image sent from an Axis camera to AWS cloud services.
-The image upload to AWS cloud is triggered via the edge analytic software [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) running on the camera.\
+The image upload to AWS cloud is triggered via the edge analytics software [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) running on the camera.\
 After the PPE detection is made by Amazon Rekognition service, the result is transferred via MQTT to an AXIS Network Strobe Siren [D4100-E](https://www.axis.com/products/axis-d4100-e-network-strobe-siren) that will signal a positive (green) or negative (red) result if the PPE (helmet) was on or off.

 ![PPE detection video](assets/ppe_video.gif)